jfasch/jfasch-home/trainings/material/soup/linux/hardware/w1/topic.rst

 Over time, I was able to reduce the instabilities by cutting the initial star topology down to what I describe above.
 Still, there were some glitches from time to time.
 I blame those on the bitbanging in software.
-Onewire is a slow and easy protocol, but there are still timing constraints that might not be met in some cases.
+OneWire is a slow and easy protocol, but there are still timing constraints that might not be met in some cases.

 Sure, I could have tried the Linux realtime options to get better